celsobessa/veritate-fact-check-crawler/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A under the hood plugin for managing the Veritate Fact Check Crawler and API, part of the Veritate Initiative.
+A under the hood plugin for managing the Veritate Initiative fact check <a href="http://veritatecrawler.wowperations.com.br/"?Public Index</a>, a component of the <a href="https://github.com/celsobessa/veritate">Veritate Initiative</a>, <em>an experimental project</em> of a Fact Check crawler, aggregator and API focused on Brazilian news.

 == Description ==

-This is an experimental project, a proof of concept for a Fact Check crawler, aggregator and API focused on Brazilian news andp politics.
+Veritate Initiative is an experimental project, a proof of concept for a fact check crawler, a public index with a REST API, and a aggregator/search engines focused on Brazilian news and politics.
+You can learn more about it in the [project Wiki at Github](https://github.com/celsobessa/veritate/wiki).

 The project goals are:

 - Investigate, study and experiment with technologia, algorhythms, UX and design patters for improve algorhythm assisted journalism.
 - Improve access to high quality journalism